brandonbate/Deployment-Tutorial/README.md

 How to host your site:

+### Step 1
-1. Create an Amazon Lightsail instance.
+Create an Amazon Lightsail instance.
 There are many configuration options available.
 Choose the "Linux/Unix" blueprint.
 Click "OS Only" and select the "Amazon Linux 2" option.
 Get the static IP address for it.
 For instance, 3.83.146.181 is an IP address I have a for a Lightsail instance.
 Let me know your IP address.
 I can then have your your subdomain point to that IP address.
 For instance, I have brandon.bearcornfield.com point to 3.83.146.181.

+### Step 2
-2. Open a console to your Lightsail instance.
+Open a console to your Lightsail instance.
 Install the nginx web server by running the following command at the console:
 ```
 sudo amazon-linux-extras install nginx1
 ```